The Best Types of Wood for Decks

 Western Red Cedar

-Western red cedar is a durable softwood and is available in all grades.
-Western red cedar is resistant to decay, but it is relatively soft and quick to weather.
-Applying a preservative treatment and sealer will prevent weathering and keep the deck looking good for many years.
+Western red cedar, sustainably grown and harvested in the Western US and Canada, is a durable, stable softwood, which is available in all grades.
+While Western red cedar is resistant to insects and decay, it is relatively soft and quick to weather.
+Applying a preservative treatment and sealer, containing either pigment or UV filters, will prevent weathering and keep the deck looking good for many years.
 Western red cedar is reddish brown and ages to silvery gray.
 Good quality cedar can last up to 30 years.
-Learn more from the Western Red Cedar Lumber Association.

-Redwood is a lightweight softwood and is available in several grades.
-The best grade for decks is the clear heart grade, as it has a high resistance to decay.
+Redwood is a lightweight softwood available in several grades.
+Best for decks is the clear heart grade, as it has a high resistance to decay.
 The clear heart grade contains few knots and is tight-grained.
-Redwood comes in several colors, from red to a darkreddish-brown.
+Redwood comes in several colors, from red to a dark reddish-brown.
 The wood weathers to a yellowish-red quickly.
 Some redwoods become gray over time.
-Prolonged moisture will cause the wood to blacken.
-Applying a sealer will help prevent blackening.
-Learn more from the California Redwood Association.
+Prolonged moisture will cause the wood to blacken, although applying a sealer will help prevent this discoloration.

-Ipe (pronounces E-pay) is a South American wood.
-Ipe is a very strong, low-maintenance wood decking material.
-Some of ipe’s great qualities include: resistance to chipping, cupping, twisting and splintering.
-Ipe is very strong, which makes it hard for carpenters to cut.
-This results in high labor and installation costs.
-Ipe can be sealed or left alone toweather to a silver-gray.
-Ipe decks can last up to 20 years.
+Ipe (pronounced E-pay) is a South American wood.
+It makes for an extremely durable, low-maintenance wood decking material.
+Some of Ipe’s positive qualities include: resistance to fire, insects, chipping, cupping, twisting and splintering.
+Because Ipe is very dense and heavy, which makes it hard for carpenters to cut, labor and installation costs tend to be higher than with other deck woods.
+Ipe may be sealed or left alone to weather to a silvery gray.
+Ipe decks can last 20 years or more.